mediaprophet/VSCode-Prolog-Toolkit/docs/troubleshooting.md

    - Select "New-VSC-Prolog" from dropdown
    - Look for error messages

-### Setup Wizard Issues
+### Setup Wizard & Guided Troubleshooting

 **Symptoms:**
-- Setup wizard fails to detect SWI-Prolog
+- Setup wizard fails to detect SWI-Prolog or backend
-- Wizard shows "No installations found"
+- Wizard shows "No installations found" or "Backend not running"
-- Auto-detection not working properly
+- Auto-detection or HTTP backend test not working properly

 **Solutions:**

+1. **Use Integrated Troubleshooting:**
+   - The Setup Wizard includes a dedicated troubleshooting/help step
+   - Follow actionable recommendations and review error codes shown in the wizard

-1. **Manual path specification:**
+2. **Manual path specification:**
-   - In the setup wizard, choose "Manual Configuration"
-   - Browse to your SWI-Prolog installation directory
+   - In the wizard, choose "Manual Configuration" to browse to your SWI-Prolog installation
-   - The wizard will validate the selected path
+   - The wizard will validate the selected path and permissions

-2. **Refresh detection:**
+3. **HTTP Backend Troubleshooting:**
+   - Use the HTTP backend step to test connectivity and view diagnostics
-   - Click "Refresh" in the setup wizard
+   - If the backend fails to start, check port availability, firewall, and adjust the port in the wizard
+   - Review backend logs and error codes for more details

+4. **Refresh detection:**
-   - The wizard will re-scan common installation paths
+   - Click "Refresh" in the wizard to re-scan installation paths and backend status
-   - Try after installing SWI-Prolog if not already installed
+   - Try after installing SWI-Prolog or resolving backend issues

-3. **Platform-specific issues:**
+5. **Platform-specific issues:**
-   - **Windows:** Ensure SWI-Prolog is installed in standard locations
+   - **Windows:** Ensure SWI-Prolog is installed in standard locations and not blocked by security software
    - **macOS:** Check both Intel and Apple Silicon Homebrew paths
    - **Linux:** Verify package manager installation completed successfully